appeler/graphic_names/scripts/utils/ReadMe.md

 ## Stratified random sample

-The script allows us to do a random stratified sample (strata = male/female).
+The script gets a random stratified sample (strata = male/female).

 Note: The [script](subset_img_url.py) is used only during validation.